 It is a rosette plant, and carries lots of tubular shaped flowers of yellow or pink.

-Due to its size and prostrate nature it is an ideal plant for rock gardens.
+Due to its size, and prostrate nature, it is an ideal plant for rock gardens.

 Douglasia nivalis by nordique.

-If planning to grow yellow Rock Jasmine outdoors then seeds should be sown on the soil surface in flats that are north facing in the autumn.
+If planning to grow yellow Rock Jasmine outdoors, then seeds should be sown on the soil surface in flats that are north facing.
+Do this in the autumn.
 The flats should then be covered in glass.

-If you plan to start the seedlings of yellow rock jasmine indoors then place the seeds (within soil) in a black bag, then place in the fridge for five weeks.
+If you plan to start the seedlings of yellow rock jasmine indoors, then place the seeds (within soil) in a black bag.
+Following this, place in the fridge for five weeks.

 It will take at least two years until Yellow rock Jasmine and other Douglasia first bloom.
-Once established the plants will require to be watered from below (avoid the leaves) in prolonged dry spells
+Once established the plants will require to be watered from below (avoid the leaves) during prolonged dry spells